Christian Walker Player Props: Diamondbacks vs. Braves

 - TV Channel: BSAZ

 Looking to place a prop bet on Christian Walker?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Christian Walker At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 93rd, his on-base percentage ranks 114th, and he is 42nd in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 92nd, his on-base percentage ranks 114th, and he is 40th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.